Rocket-CDS/DNNrocket/RocketAppTheme/Documentation/Dependancy.md

 ```
 ## QueryParams
 With the directory system you may have a list and detail structure.

-The detail should contain SEO data in the header.
-The SEO data is read by using a URL parameter, this paramater is defined in the dependacies file.
-Saving the directory settings will also update the Page data so the Meta.ascx can capture the detail data with an ItemId.
+### Format
 ```
 <queryparams list="true">
 	<genxml>
 		<queryparam>articleid</queryparam>
 		<tablename>rocketdirectoryapi</tablename>
+		<systemkey>rocketnewsapi</systemkey>
 	</genxml>
 </queryparams>
 ```
-queryparam = The URL param that will be looked for.
-The value of which is used to read records form the Database.
+*queryparam = The URL param that will be looked for.
+The value of which is used to read records form the Database.*
-tablename = The name of the table that will be used.
-Usually "rocketdirectoryapi" or "rocketecommerceapi".
+*tablename = The name of the table that will be used.
+Usually "rocketdirectoryapi" or "rocketecommerceapi".*
+*systemkey = The systemkey for the queryparam.*

+The QueryParams do 2 important actions when the detail page needs to be seen.  **SEO** and **Activation of the Detail Display**.

+### SEO
+The detail should contain SEO data in the header.
+The SEO data is read by using a URL parameter, this paramater is defined in the dependacies file.
+Saving the directory settings will also update the Page data so the Meta.ascx can capture the detail data with an ItemId.

 The data record must have some default field names that will be used for SEO.